Irwindeep/GravNet/README.md

 ## Acknowledgements

-- Special thanks to the contributors and the gravitational wave research community.
+- Special thanks to the contributors: Irwindeep Singh, Ramninder Singh, Vikrant Singh and Sarthak Malviya, and the gravitational wave research community.
 - This project builds on the growing field of deep learning in astrophysics.